clesleycode/deep-learning-python/deep-learning-python.md

 ### 2.3 Gradient Descent & Loss Function

 In section 1, we briefly covered gradient descent and loss functions.
-Here, we'll actually implement these functions and use them to train our neural net.So let's start by defining some useful variables and parameters for gradient descent:
+Here, we'll actually implement these functions and use them to train our neural net.
+So let's start by defining some useful variables and parameters for gradient descent:

 ```python
 num_examples = len(X) # training set size